God’s Original Design For Us

 In John 4:13-14, Jesus offers living water to those who thirst for a life of meaning and fulfillment:

 “Everyone who drinks this water will be thirsty again, but whoever drinks the water I give them will never thirst.
 Indeed, the water I give them will become in them a spring of water welling up to eternal life.”
-(John 4:13-14)

 The life that Jesus offers is like a river that flows from within, quenching our deepest thirst and filling us with beauty, peace, and joy.
 It is a life that never fades, never runs dry, and always overflows.

-Conclusion: Thriving in God's Design
+Conclusion: Thriving in God’s Original Design

 Previous